 The District will undertake a number of activities to responsively and sustainably offer HIV testing and related services, particularly in hot spots around the city.
 We will:

 - Expand HIV and sexually transmitted diseases (STD) testing times (afternoon, evenings, and weekends) at the DC Health and Wellness Center at community partner sites.

 - Develop and train new rapid testing partners in underserved communities.

 - Augment services for youth and young adults by training peers and peer-based organizations to conduct HIV and STD testing

 - Support HIV and STD testing at college and university student health centers.

-- Integrate U=U messaging in all HIV testing information and develop educational guides for community partners on U=U in testing activities.
+- Integrate "Undetectable = Untransmittable" (U=U) messaging into all HIV testing information and develop educational guides for community partners on U=U in testing activities.

 - Refresh medical provider education on routine HIV screening by compiling a list of reporting providers, obtaining Medicaid data on screening rates by provider, and conducting outreach.

 - Evaluate existing outreach testing programs for effectiveness.